About the Project

 Historic Saranac Lake will restore the historic home and medical office of Dr. E. L. Trudeau.
 We will open the building as a museum exploring the story of the Saranac Lake region and Trudeau’s pioneering work in tuberculosis treatment and scientific research.
-As with the Saranac Laboratory Museum next door, the most important artifact at the Trudeau Building is the space itself.
 Visitors to the museum campus will enter through the Main Street entrance of the Trudeau Building.
 Here they will explore exhibits interpreting the history of the Saranac Lake region and the life and work of Dr. E. L. Trudeau.
 Visitors will then move on to Trudeau's neighboring laboratory, where exhibits will focus on the history of science in Saranac Lake.
 Plans include:

 - Improved museum collections storage space, defined as a priority in our ongoing Preservation Planning Project funded by an IMLS grant in 2018.
-This will allow us to grow our collection and make it available to humanities scholars.
+This will allow us to grow our collection and make it available to the general public and humanities scholars.

 - Creation of a research room that will facilitate public access to our collection.

 - Installation of interactive children’s exhibits in both buildings.

-- Rotating exhibits in collaboration with other area museums and organizations.
+- Rotating exhibits in collaboration with other area museums, organizations, and private collectors.

 - Implementation of hands-on science activities in the laboratory space.